-Curle encouraged his players to ‘lay everything bare’ with one another - including himself - in the days after their loss at Scunthorpe; three games, three wins and not a single goal conceded later, it’s fair to say his harsh words have had the desired effect.
+Curle encouraged his players to ‘lay everything bare’ with one other - including himself - in the days after their loss at Scunthorpe.
+Three games, three wins and not a single goal conceded later, it’s fair to say his harsh words have had the desired effect.

 “There’s a very honest changing room and they’re able to take criticism and accept challenges, which is what we’re trying to create because that doesn’t come naturally to some people,” said the Town manager.

 “Some people, when they get challenged or when they get criticised in a changing room, their natural reaction is to blame somebody and look for excuses.